Guides/Safe AI Agent Execution with nono

 bash

-nono run --profile claude-code --supervisor terminal -- claude
+nono run --profile claude-code --capability-elevation -- claude

 When the agent tries to access a resource outside its sandbox, nono prompts you in the terminal.
 You can approve, deny, or approve-always for the session duration.
 All supervisor decisions are recorded in the audit trail.